All Episodes

 I guess that was a failed policy of the past.

-Obama said that uh McCain's decision to completely change his position and tell a group of Houston oil executives what they wanted to hear today was the same Washington politics that has presented us, prevented us from achieving energy independence for decades.
+Obama said that McCain's decision to completely change his position and tell a group of Houston oil executives what they wanted to hear today was the same Washington politics that has presented us, prevented us from achieving energy independence for decades.

 I did some checking.

-This guy never wrote anything at Harvard Law.
+This guy never wrote anything at Harvard.

-He just had a law review, never wrote anything, probably on purpose not to create a paper trail, number two.
+Never wrote anything, probably on purpose not to create a paper trail.

-Hell, he just got he went somebody out there.
+Hell, he just got, he went somebody out there.

 Let me find this.

-Well, how we have to behave is I'll find this.
+Well, how we have to behave.

-It's I've got force tax here.
+I've got forced tax theory.

 Ah, here it is today.